Kashu7100/Qualia2.0/tutorial/README.md

   <img src="/assets/fashion_mnist_data.png">
 </p>

-According to [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), here are some reasons that FashionMNIST is preffered over MNIST:
+According to [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), here are some reasons that FashionMNIST is preffered over MNIST for testing classifier:

 > **MNIST is too easy.** Convolutional nets can achieve 99.7% on MNIST.
 Classic machine learning algorithms can also achieve 97% easily.